ssm-lang/ssm-runtime/doc/blob.md

 stored resources themselves, because the garbage collector will not scan the payload for other managed heap pointers.

-Since there is no meaningful interpretation to the @a tag field of the memory management header, blobs use the @a size field of its #ssm_mm header.
+Blobs use size-flavored #ssm_mm headers, where the @a size field determines the size of blob payload.
+To support even larger blob sizes, the actual size is divided by #SSM_BLOB_SIZE_SCALE while stored in @a size.

+The heap memory layout for blobs are described by #ssm_blob1.